Red Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have a record of 4-3.

-- When it comes to the over/under, the Red Sox and their foes are 6-4-0 in their last 10 contests.
+- When it comes to the total, the Red Sox and their opponents are 5-5-0 in their previous 10 games.

 Red Sox Betting Records & Stats

-- The Red Sox have won in 14, or 53.8%, of the 26 contests they have been named as odds-on underdogs this year.
+- The Red Sox have come away with 15 wins in the 27 contests they have been listed as the underdogs in this season.

-- Boston is 12-8 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Boston has a record of 9-3 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- The Red Sox have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- So far this season, Boston and its opponents have hit the over in 29 of its 45 games with a total.

 - The Red Sox have yet play a game with a spread this season.